Iron Man (2008)

 After several failed and painful attempts, Tony perfects his flight system, and is delighted at the prospect of flying.

 The Mark II armored suit is soon finished.
 It looks like a heavily-streamlined version of Tony's Mark I armor.
 Tony connects with JARVIS to monitor the progress in the suit.
 Against JARVIS's advice, Tony takes it out for a test flight, and he is thrilled by the suit's functionality.
 Tony pushes the limit for high-atmosphere flying, but at such great heights the freezing air causes the suit to become coated with ice and his power supply shuts down.
 Tony is barely able to reactivate his thrusters in time to avoid crashing into the ground.
-Stark returns home, but the armor is so heavy that it smashes through three floors of the house.
+Stark returns home, but the armor is so heavy that it smashes through three floors of the house and he crushes one of his prized sports cars.
 As Tony recovers from his crash landing, he opens the box that Pepper left behind earlier; inside is the Mark I arc reactor, encased as a trophy with the message, "Proof That Tony Stark Has a Heart."

 Tony analyzes more data and decides to rebuild the suit using gold titanium from an old project to solve the icing and weight problems.
 He instructs JARVIS to add some hot-rod red trim to the next suit, codenamed Mark III, then leaves to attend his annual benefit dinner while the new suit is being assembled and painted.